 Welcome to my vanity domain.

 In my spare time, I'm an Assistant Explorer Scout Leader for The White Stags ESU in Cranham (Gloucestershire), treasurer at Cheltenham Hackspace, and I pursue my own open source software projects, experiment with metalwork and electronics, and learn things.
+I work from my little lab at the end of the garden, and I enjoy tinkering with the structure of the building itself too!
 My goal in life is to develop technology, to make everything more awesome.

 What I'm learning at the time of writing: